menu

 Remuneration Items

-In the UK, issuers articulate their remuneration structure and disclosure via two elements that are voted at the AGM: i) the Remuneration Policy, a forward-looking strategic document that sets the main features of the compensation system of the board for a three-year period (unless updates within a three year period are otherwise sought); and ii) the Remuneration Report, an annual document that discloses all the details surrounding the amounts paid to the board in the year under review.
+In the UK, issuers articulate their remuneration structure and disclosure via two elements that are voted on at the AGM: i) the Remuneration Policy, a forward-looking strategic document that sets the main features of the compensation system of the board for a three-year period (unless updates within a three year period are otherwise sought); and ii) the Remuneration Report, an annual document that discloses all the details surrounding the amounts paid to the board in the year under review.
 Resolutions proposing Policy are binding, while the Report is subject to an advisory vote.
-Key trends in 2024 comprise evolving approaches to Environmental, Social and Governance (ESG) metrics, increases in incentive opportunities, and new long-term incentive (LTI) plan designs.
+Key trends in 2024 comprise evolving approaches to Environmental, Social, and Governance (ESG) metrics, increases in incentive opportunities, and new long-term incentive (LTI) plan designs.

 Average Support Level for Rem Report